kylephillips/wp-nested-pages/readme.txt

 == Description ==

-**Nested Pages offers**
+**Why use Nested Pages?**

-* A drag and drop interface for managing your pages & posts - simple and intuitive
+* Provides a simple & intuitive drag and drop interface for managing your page structure and post ordering
-* Quick edit functionality
+* Maintains quick edit functionality
-* An expandable, sortable tree view of your site's page structure
+* Adds an editable, sortable tree view of your site's page structure
-* A way to add custom sorting for any post type
+* Automatically generates a native WordPress menu that matches your page structure
-* A native WordPress menu, automatically generated to match your page structure
+* A way to quickly add multiple pages & posts (ideal for development)
-* A way to quickly add pages & posts (ideal for development)
+* Works with any post type
-* A touch-friendly interface
+* Works on touch-enabled devices

 For more information visit [nestedpages.com](http://nestedpages.com).